hpc/charliecloud/doc/ch-image.rst

     which risks corruption but may be OK for some workloads.

   :code:`--no-xattrs`
-    Disable xattrs and ALCs from being saved or restored by the build cache.
+    Prevent xattrs and ACLs from being saved or restored by the build cache.

   :code:`--profile`
     Dump profile to files :code:`/tmp/chofile.p` (:code:`cProfile` dump